The COVID-19 Infodemic: Twitter versus Facebook: Infodemic spreaders

 Both Twitter and Facebook provide verification of accounts and embed such information in the metadata.
 Although the verification processes differ, we wish to explore the hypothesis that verified accounts on either platform play an important role as top spreaders of low-credibility content.
 Fig.~\ref{fig:concentration_verified}(b) compares the popularity of verified accounts to unverified ones on a per-account basis.
 We find that verified accounts tend to receive a significantly higher number of retweets/reshares on both platforms ($p<0.001$ for Mann-Whitney U-tests).

-We further computed the proportion of original tweets/posts and retweets/reshares that correspond to verified accounts on both platforms.
+We further compute the proportion of original tweets/posts and retweets/reshares that correspond to verified accounts on both platforms.
 Verified accounts are a small minority compared to unverified ones, i.e., 1.9\% on Twitter and 4.5\% on Facebook, among root accounts involved in publishing low-credibility content.
-Despite this, Fig.~\ref{fig:concentration_verified}(c) shows that verified accounts yield almost 40\% of the total number of retweets on Twitter and almost 70\% of reshares on Facebook.
+Despite this, Fig.~\ref{fig:concentration_verified}(c) shows that verified accounts yield almost 40\% of low-credibility retweets on Twitter and almost 70\% of reshares on Facebook.

 These results suggest that verified accounts play an outsize role in the spread of Infodemic content.
 Are superspreaders all verified?
 To answer this question, let us analyse superspreader accounts separately for each low-credibility source.
 We extract the top user/page/group (i.e., the account with most retweets/reshares) for each source, and find that 19\% and 21\% of them are verified on Twitter and Facebook, respectively.
 While these values are much higher than the percentages of verified accounts among all roots, they show that not all superspreaders are verified.